monickq/post-pandemic-health-effects/README.md

 ## Notes
 - Make sure your working directory contains both notebooks before running the commands.
 - Output notebooks will be saved as `executed_*.ipynb`, preserving the original files.

+# predict_depression.py
+What the script does:
+1. Loads the dataset from post_pandemic_remote_work_health_impact_2025.csv.
+2. Transforms columns:
+  Burnout_Level → maps Low = 1, Medium = 2, High = 3
+  Mental_Health_Status → fills missing values with "none" Creates a binary variable Depression (1 = has depression, 0 = no depression) Inverts Work_Life_Balance_Score so that 1 = best, 5 = worst.

+3. Trains a Random Forest model to predict depression based on:
+- Social_Isolation_Score
+- Burnout_Level
+- Work_Life_Balance_Score_inv

+4. Evaluates the model – prints overall accuracy and a classification report.

+5. Predicts new data – for example, a person with:

+Social_Isolation_Score = 1

+Burnout_Level = 3

+Work_Life_Balance_Score_inv = 4

+## Output:

+Accuracy (0.67)

+classification_report (precision, recall, F1-score per class)

+Text interpretation of the prediction result, e.g.:

+Score: 1 -> Is at risk of depression

+Score: 0 -> Probably won't experience depression